 The Charlotte Jazz Festival is a ticketed event.
 However, it includes many free events.
-There’s no cost to enjoy Lunch Hour Jazz, Happy Hour Jazz, Late Night Jams, Junior Jazz Club, the Loonis McGlohon Young Jazz Artist Competition or Jazz Picnic in the Park.
+There’s no cost to enjoy Lunch Hour Jazz, Jazz at the Pavilion or the Loonis McGlohon Young Jazz Artist Competition.

-North Carolina Science Festival, a statewide collection of events that take place over several weeks, is intended to ignite an interest in science in both kids and adults.
-Events take place at a number of venues in the Charlotte area, including Discovery Place, UNCC, CPCC, libraries, schools, and ImaginOn.
-Past activities have included demonstrations, lectures, hands-on experiments, kids’ engineering competitions and much more.
-Most of the activities are free.
+North Carolina Science Festival, a statewide collection of events that take place over the month of April, is intended to ignite an interest in science in both kids and adults.
+Events take place at a number of venues in the Charlotte area, including Discovery Place, UNC Charlotte, CPCC and libraries.
+Activities include demonstrations, movies, hands-on science activities, star parties, informational sessions, the UNC Charlotte Science & Technology Expo and more.